pitchmuc/adobe-analytics-api-2.0/docs/projects.md

 You can either call the `Project` class directly from `aanalytics2` or ask to return a class instance via the parameters.

 **NOTE**: The definition are not consistent over time, therefore the `Project` class may not work on old projects.\
 For that case, the solution is to open that Workspace project again and re-saved it.
-This will create a compatible version of the project definition.
+This will create a compatible version of the project definition.\
+In any case, projects created after 2020-01-01 should always be compatible.

 **NOTE 2**: When retrieving the project in the class, you can decide to returns the reportSuite ID (`rsid`) attached to the dimension and metrics.\
 In case of multiple reportSuites in the same project, which do not have the same setup, it helps to identify which dimension is used from which reportSuite.